kodycodes23/smart-content-aggregator/README.md

 ##  Recommendation System

-The API includes a sophisticated rule-based recommendation system that provides personalized article suggestions for users.
-The system is designed to be simple yet effective, avoiding complex ML models while still delivering relevant recommendations.
+The API includes a rule-based recommendation system that provides personalized article suggestions for users.
+The system is simple yet effective, i tried my best to find the best way to achieve an effective reccommendation using simple rules and an explanation to the approach is highlighted beloww:

 ### Algorithm Overview